-Students will explore the characteristics of the atmosphere and the oceans and investigate the processes that influence weather and climate.
-Major topics will include physical and chemical properties of the oceans, weather patterns that affect Central Wisconsin and North America, and worldwide climate patterns and their causes.
-Students will use tools of meteorologists to understand local weather, and historical and current climate data to investigate patterns of climate change.
-This course will help students with an interest in Earth Science meet graduation and college entrance requirements.
+Students explore the characteristics of the atmosphere and the oceans and investigate the processes that influence weather and climate.
+Major topics include physical and chemical properties of the oceans, weather patterns that affect Central Wisconsin and North America, and worldwide climate patterns and their causes.
+Students use tools of meteorologists to understand local weather, and historical and current climate data to investigate patterns of climate change.
+This course helps students with an interest in Earth Science meet graduation and college entrance requirements.
+Students collect and evaluate data using methods appropriate for students in grades 10, 11, and 12.
+It is recommended, but not required, that sophomores who take this course have already completed Earth Structure & Processes.